Design guidelines

-The content querying API allows apps to select all text content on the design, and then make edits.
+Content querying allows apps to retrieve and edit all text content on the design, and then make edits.
 It's a simplified API that enables useful capabilities such as improving your user's design typography.
 Common use cases for content querying include, but aren't limited to:

 - Translation apps.